Stucco window trim StyroTrim

 • Paint or color coating

-Your StyroTrim treatments will arrive in 96” strip lengths.
+Standard StyroTrim treatments will arrive in 85-inch strip lengths.
 Follow these steps to cut, glue, caulk, and install your treatments:

 Step 1: Using a standard (disposable) wood saw or power saw with a masonry blade, cut through the outer exterior finish and foam core of your trim to the desired lengths (for a miter, cut the corners diagonally just as you would any other trim, like wood).